-No regular card may directly cause a checkmate situation or the capture of a King!
+No regular card may directly cause a checkmate situation (or a non-checkmate victory from a "goal" card) or the capture of a King!
 This rule takes precedence over any other rule, or anything on a card.
 If a played card breaks this rule, it has no effect.
 It is still considered played; the player must discard it and draw a new card.
 (It is fine to use a card to check the enemy King . . . but you may not use a card to mate.)

-And you cannot use a before-move card to check the enemy King, and then "capture" it with your regular move.
+And you cannot use a before-move card to check the

+enemy King, and then "capture" it with your regular move.
 The King cannot be captured!

-However, you could use a before-move card (say, Disintegrate, to remove an obstructing pawn) and then make a regular move to checkmate the enemy King.
+However, you could use a before-move card (say, Double Kill, to remove an obstructing knight) and then make a regular move to checkmate the enemy King.